webrcade/webrcade-docs/docs/feeds/format.md

 ### Example

-The following is an example of a simple webЯcade feed with the root object properties highlighted.
+The following is an example of a simple webЯcade feed with the feed object properties highlighted.

 ``` json hl_lines="1-7 25-28"
 {